Road Plowing and Sanding

 TIP: You can help us keep winter roads in your neighbourhood safer by piling snow from your driveway or sidewalk onto your property, not on the road.

-Click on the links below to see the various maps for:
+Click on the links below to see maps for:

 Snow Removal will begin after a heavy snowfall.
 It involves snow first being plowed into windrows on roads designated as Snow Removal Priority Routes